Harvard station: Streetcar tunnel

 With an eight-minute running time between Harvard Square and Park Street, the Cambridge Subway was fifteen minutes faster than surface streetcars.
 No longer needing to run to downtown Boston, lines from the north and west were truncated to Harvard Square.
 The streetcar tunnel served lines to Watertown, Waverley Square, Belmont, Huron Avenue, and Arlington Heights via North Cambridge.
 Some lines were through-routed: Arlington Heights with Watertown, and North Cambridge line with Waverley and Belmont; the Huron Avenue line terminated at Bennett Yard.
 Lines to Lechmere Square, Kendall Square, and Boston continued to use surface tracks in the square.
 On May 4, 1912, Lexington and Boston Street Railway cars from Lowell began using the tunnel.
-This lasted until the line was replaced by buses (later becoming MBTA route 62) in 1924.
+This lasted until July 8, 1916, when they were cut back to Arlington Heights.

 By 1922, 104 streetcars per hour (24 single cars and 40 two-car trains) ran northbound through the tunnel during the afternoon peak.
 In response to overcrowding, the BERy extended the loading section of the northbound platform from 250 feet to 400 feet and widened the existing portion, doubling its area.
 Construction work started in late 1922 and was finished in 1923.
 At that time, the BERy believed that Harvard would be the permanent terminus; the heavy ridership from the north was expected to be handled by extending rapid transit from Lechmere Square.